BelTol3011/Bpp-Tokenizer/Tokenformat.rst

              **Do** store them like this: ``(translator.add, [a, b, x])`` You have to leave out the parantheses.

-the second index is the list of arguments to this function.
+The second index is the list of arguments to this function.